 Friends of Cowichan Creeks

-The Friends of Cowichan Creeks project began in November 2010.
+The Friends of Cowichan Creeks program began in November 2010.
 We have been working to monitor, protect, and enhance creeks throughout the Cowichan Region by facilitating the work of streamkeeper groups.
 On this page, you will find links to courses we have offered and pictures from some of our streamkeeper events and work parties.

 You will find information below about some of the courses we offer as part of this project.
-We also host work parties regularily, so be sure to check out the "Upcoming Events" section of our homepage.
+We also host work parties regularly, so be sure to check out the “Upcoming Events” section of our homepage.